-Their relationship came to a breaking point in 1925, when Yakov began living with the daughter of an Orthodox priest, Zoya Gunina.
+Their relationship came to a breaking point in 1925 when Yakov began living with the daughter of an Orthodox priest, Zoya Gunina.
 The outraged Stalin, however, refused to accept the young woman, who had formerly been a classmate of Yakov.

-A letter written by Dzhugashvili’s brigade commissar to the Red Army’s political director, quoted by Spiegel, states that after Dzhugashvili’s battery had been bombed by the Germans, he and another soldier initially put on civilian clothing and escaped, but then at some point Dzhugashvili stayed behind, saying that he wanted to stay and rest.
+A letter written by Dzhugashvili’s brigade commissar to the Red Army’s political director, quoted by Spiegel, states that after Dzhugashvili’s battery had been bombed by the Germans, he and another soldier initially put on civilian clothing and escaped, but then at some point, Dzhugashvili stayed behind, saying that he wanted to stay and rest.

-In the first hours of capture the panic-stricken young man got rid of his officer’s insignia and hid among the masses of prisoners of war.
-Unfortunately for him he was recognized by one of his former comrades who immediately turned him in.
+In the first hours of capture, the panic-stricken young man got rid of his officer’s insignia and hid among the masses of prisoners of war.
+Unfortunately for him, he was recognized by one of his former comrades who immediately turned him in.

-Soon afterwards the unshaven artillery officer, was interrogated by the Abwehr’s most trained Russian experts.
+Soon afterward the unshaven artillery officer was interrogated by the Abwehr’s most trained Russian experts.
 All his words were carefully written down, although only part of these documents have been made public.

 After a while, however, the cornered artillery officer inevitably became more open.
-He had a very bad opinion of his own division, and even about other units of the red Army, which had been insufficiently prepared for the war.
+He had a very bad opinion of his own division, and even about other units of the Red Army, which had been insufficiently prepared for the war.
 He told his captors that the Red commanders behaved improperly in peacetime and often even during combat.

 The rumor was that Stalin blamed Yakov for “surrendering like a coward” to the enemy.
 The Nazi German propaganda machine immediately showered the Soviet trenches with leaflets.
-These stated that, with the exceptions of “commissars and Jews”, they promised good treatment for those Red soldiers and commanders who surrendered unarmed.
+These stated that with the exceptions of “commissars and Jews”, they promised good treatment for those Red soldiers and commanders who surrendered unarmed.

 Several leaflets featured a photograph of Yakov Dzhugashvili, smiling at the Wehrmacht officers surrounding him.
 Printed on the back of one of the propaganda publications was a copy letter he had written to his father.
 It had been extracted from him by the Germans immediately after his capture, and via diplomatic channels had been forwarded to its addressee: